reece-cristea/blackjack_pres/README.md

 After you have downloaded the file and extracted it to an easily accessible place, open the "flutter" folder and run the "flutter_console.bat" file \(Double click\).

 Once in the Flutter console, run the command "flutter doctor".
-This should display all the required dependencies required to run a Flutter program, whether ou already have them installed or not.
+This should display all the required dependencies required to run a Flutter program, whether you already have them installed or not.
 The two most common dependencies that are not already installed are Visual Studio code with "Desktop Development with C++" and Android Studio with command line tools.
 If your "flutter doctor" command passes with no issues, skip to the bottom step.

 - [Install Visual Studios Community Edition](https://visualstudio.microsoft.com/vs/)
 - [Install Android Studio Electric Eel](https://developer.android.com/studio)